Natasha-Zhang/METCS777-Term-Paper-Demo-Code/README.md

 example.txt_chunk_3: text4
 example.txt_chunk_4: text5
 ```

-### Pros:
-The sample text can be divided into chunks and distributed across multiple servers, which reflecting GFS's ability to manage large datasets efficiently.

-The demo code shows the basic principle of horizontal scaling, where adding more servers can increase storage capacity.

 ## Example 2: File and Chunk Storage with Replication
 This example introduces a replication_factor to replicate chunks across multiple servers, enhancing fault tolerance.